 The Abstraction Incentive Mechanism (AIM) was first proposed with the objective of encouraging water companies to reduce the environmental impact of abstracting water at environmentally sensitive sites during low flow periods (i.e. droughts).
 The purpose of this document is to set out the methodology and assumptions used to calculate the AIM triggers and baseline abstraction values.
-Actual abstraction data from the AIM sources for the financial year 2021-22 are shown in this report, in order to track performance and validate the AIM triggers selected.
+Actual abstraction data from the AIM sources for the financial year 2022-23 are shown in this report, in order to track performance and validate the AIM triggers selected.

 In 2016 when AIM came into force, a total of 23 groundwater sources were identified as meeting the necessary criteria by Affinity Water and included in the company's business plan.
-Of these 23 groundwater sources originally identified, seven sources had sustainability reductions implemented in AMP6 or were included in our WRMP19 for sustainability reduction implementation in AMP7.
+Of these 23 groundwater sources originally identified, seven sources had sustainability reductions implemented in AMP6 and six sources were included in our Water Resources Management Plan 2019 (WRMP19) for sustainability reduction implementation at the end of AMP7.
 As a result, 19 sources (18 with Chesham removed from 2021-22) were brought forward to AMP7 for inclusion in our AIM performance commitment.

 A number of sources that are part of our AIM list, either have an operating agreement in place, a licence condition or have previously been under National Environment Programme (NEP) investigation.
 The AIM taskforce guidelines as set out by Ofwat were followed to calculate the triggers and abstraction baseline figures.
 The AIM triggers selected were based on the Environment Agency's Restoring Sustainable Abstraction (RSA) assessments, NEP investigations or other Environmental Impact Assessment (EIA) work.
 Q95 flows were generally adopted as the best indication of low flow conditions for the AIM triggers.
 Alternatively for five of the sources, the triggers adopted were either specified as a licence condition or based on an operating agreement.
-Baseline abstraction values were calculated based on the 20-year period of 1st April 1995 - 31st March 2015 as this period is considered representative of a range of hydrological conditions and include a number of droughts with and without demand restrictions.
-Where a sustainability reduction has resulted in a cessation in abstraction, these sources have been removed from AIM.
+Baseline abstraction values were calculated based on the 20-year period of 1st April 1995 - 31st March 2015 as this period is considered representative of a range of hydrological conditions and includes a number of droughts with and without demand restrictions.
+Where a sustainability reduction has resulted in full cessation in abstraction, these sources have been removed from AIM.
 Where sustainability reductions have already taken place which have not reduced the deployable output to zero MI/d, we have kept these sources in AIM, with the new AIM baseline being defined as the new annual average equivalent licensed rate.

-Following Ofwat guidance, two equations were used to calculate the AIM performance and the normalised AIM performance.
-In the reporting year of 2021-22, only two sources in one catchment reached the AIM trigger.
-For these two AIM sources the global AIM performance was -429.63 megalitres (MI) and the normalised global AIM performance was -0.20.
+Following Ofwat's guidance, two equations were used to calculate the AIM performance and the normalised AIM performance.
+In the reporting year of 2022-23, the AIM trigger was activated in five catchments, where we operate eight sources under AIM.
+For these eight AIM sources, the global AIM performance was -1,277.03 megalitres (MI) and the normalised global AIM performance was -0.27.
 The negative AIM performance figure signifies an improved performance compared to historic droughts, as average abstraction was lower than the baseline at the global scale when AIM was active.
-This indicates that the company met and exceeded the AIM baseline figures for the financial year 2021-22, which is mainly the result of the proactive management of available sources and the lower than average demand through summer 2021 as a result of the wet weather.
+This indicates that the company met and exceeded the AIM baseline figures for the financial year 2022-23, which is mainly the result of the proactive management of available sources.